 The other side to this is that if your dog is good around other people and dogs, then it can be a great way to socialise.
 You are getting a good boost of confidence (if you are nervous in social situations) as well as potentially making a new less furry friend, especially if they visit the same place routinely.

 5. Playing With Your Dog Guarantees a Smile

 Now, this has to be the most fun way in which your dog can improve your mood.
 It is natural for you to go about your day, working, paying bills and running errands that you forget what it is like to have a bit of fun.
-So stop adulting for 5 minutes, go grab your pooch's favourite toy and have a good old game of tug of war with them.
-No matter how low your mood was before, after those 5 minutes are up, you will be grinning like a Cheshire cat.
+So stop adulting for five minutes, go grab your pooch's favourite toy and have a good old game of tug of war with them.
+No matter how low your mood was before, after those five minutes are up, you will be grinning like a Cheshire cat.

 Exercise Whilst You Play